HKMSA/shop/README.md

 - **Description**

-    Get a members's listings (get all products with member's ID).
+    Get a members's listings or drafts (get all products with member's ID).
 Sort and filter with query parameters, using pipe delimiter %7C

 - **Endpoint**